silvio3105/sPostBuild/README.md

 # Salt

-It is possible to add pre and/or post salt to hash calculation.
-Salt is used to prevent installing unoffical application onto device.
+It is possible to add pre file data and/or post file data salt to hash calculation.
+Salt is used to prevent updating device with unoffical application.

 # Arguments